Corey-Peyton/django-nuxt-drf/LEGEND.md

 There is a still a lot I have to learn about Nuxt.
 I'm still very new to the Framework and this is my first time using Nuxt's SSR mode.
 Nuxt seems to have its own way of doing lots of things that I'm used to doing in Vue.
 There is a very supportive community and well-maintained official packages to help with lots of things, like the `@nuxt/axios` package that I'm using.

 My next step is to keep expanding my blog application.
 One thing I didn't mention is authentication.
 I plan on using Django session authentication for authenticating request to Django.
 It seems that it already works correctly in my application (logging in through Django admin and then navigating to Nuxt routes that make Django requests are working only when I'm logged in.)
-I think I have an idea about how Vuex, authentication and route guards will work together, but I haven't gottent then yet.
+I think I have an idea about how Vuex, authentication and route guards will work together, but I haven't gotten there yet.
 If anyone has some good reference projects or recommendations on how to expand on what I already have, please let me know!

 I know that Nuxt has an auth module, so I need to see if that is relevant for what I want need in my application.
-I also need to contuniue reading the Nuxt documentation.
+I also need to continue reading the Nuxt documentation.
 I still don't know what I don't know about Nuxt and the plugins and modules that it makes available.
 I also noticed that Nuxt has it's own version of the Vue 3 Composition API, something I am just now starting to learn more about, so that it another area I'll need to dig into eventually.